 - a) The HSREC is unable to approve the research because it cannot make the determinations required for approval (i.e., the applicable criteria for HSREC approval have not been met.)
-The HSREC defers the item for further review after changes and/or additional information have been provided by the researcher. - b) The application does not need to be presented at the next meeting, and can be granted conditional/final approval between meetings - c) The research activities under review cannot begin. - d) The project has not been allocated an official ethics number at this point, only a RIMS generated reference number which cannot be used as an ethics number. - f) Response required from researcher: - Clarification, revised documents and/or additional information are required from the investigator in order to determine that the applicable criteria for HSREC approval are met.
+The HSREC defers the item for further review after changes and/or additional information have been provided by the researcher. - b) The application does not need to be presented at the next meeting, and can be granted conditional/final approval between meetings - c) The research activities under review cannot begin. - d) The project has not been allocated an official ethics number at this point, only a RIMS generated reference number which cannot be used as an ethics number. - f) Response required from researcher:

-- Write a letter of response to the HSREC including a summary of changes, and upload to RIMS as part of the response to modifications required. - o It is very important to highlight all changes made in documentation in order for the review to be finalised.
+- Clarification, revised documents and/or additional information are required from the investigator in order to determine that the applicable criteria for HSREC approval are met. - Use the Summary of Changes template (loaded onto RIMS as part of the Documents Checklist) to draft your response to the HSREC.
+This is a mandatory form.
+Responses received without this form will be sent back to the researcher. - Please note: All documents must be uploaded to/replaced on the Documents Checklist.
+Documents submitted in any other location in RIMS will not be reviewed.
+Noncompliance to this request will result in the application being returned to the researcher to load the documents in the correct place. - It is very important to highlight all changes made in documentation in order for the review to be finalised.
 Failure to comply with this request will delay approval. - The researcher has 60 calendar days to respond to the Modifications Required determination, as stipulated in the official letter from the HSREC.
 If the deadline cannot be made, please inform HSREC Admin providing adequate justification. - i.
 Failure to meet this deadline (or make alternative arrangements with HSREC Admin) will result in the project being withdrawn from further consideration.
 The researcher will be required resubmit a new application for a future review cycle/meeting.